cllopes/reactathon/material/3_redux/1_redux_basics/reducers.md

 }
 ```

-Next the reducer needs to start responding to the passed in `action` -- first by checking the the action `type` and creating
+Next the reducer needs to start responding to the passed in **actions** -- first by checking the the action `type` and creating
-a new state appropriately
+a new state appropriately:

 ```javascript 1.8
 const reduce = (state = {}, action) => {